 We don't know how to live with others, how to have friends and get our needs met the normal way.
 We simply are ignorant in this respect.

-If you read Freud's classic works he points out that intense feelings bring about "abaissement de niveau mentale" which means it clouds judgement to the point of insanity.
-Our uncontrollable and horrible emotions deprive us of ability to think and control our behaviour.
+If you read Freud's classic works, he points out that intense feelings bring about "abaissement de niveau mentale" which means it clouds judgment to the point of insanity.
+Our uncontrollable and horrible emotions deprive us of the ability to think and control our behaviour.
 Our behaviours are not meant to harm, at least not mine.
 Rather they are an expression of desperation.

 Please understand.
 Having a borderline personality disorder means suffering which I can only compare to terminal cancer.

 If you saw a cancer patient howling with pain you would have compassion.
-The world does not have compassion toward us, even though we howl with pain, because our effort to escape unbearable pain cause behaviours which antagonize people.
+The world does not have compassion toward us, even though we howl with pain because our effort to escape unbearable pain causes behaviours which antagonize people.

 Pain is the core and the essence of borderline personality disorder.